-When MNT asked whether the rats reversed their circadian clocks when exposed to the HFD, Dr. Chrobok responded:
+When MNT asked whether the rats reversed their circadian clocks while consuming the HFD, Dr. Chrobok responded:

 “No, I don’t think they reversed their clock, but their clock is blunted because they lost the amplitude of their feeding behavior.
 Instead of eating exclusively during the active night, they would compartmentalize their food intake to the inactive day, too.”

-In this study, the researchers assessed the activity of the orexin neurons in the brains of their rats.
+In this study, the researchers assessed the activity of the orexin neurons in the brains of the rats.
 Using neural-staining methods, they identified which neurons were increasing in activity: day, night, or overall.

 Another neuropeptide, glucagon-like peptide-1 receptor,